LeeZeHao/portfolio/_pages/school-anniversary-games.md

 author_profile: true
 ---

-Note: Developed for **Foon Yew High School Johor Bahru, Johor, Malaysia**.
+Note: Developed for **Foon Yew High School Johor Bahru, Johor, Malaysia** during August 2022.
 Unfortunately, the website has since been closed down.

 ## Description
-Design, illustration and production of two minigames using the Godot 3 game engine for the school anniversary website within 1 month.
+Design, illustration and production of two minigames using the Godot 3 game engine for the 2022 school anniversary website within 1 month.
 The games were published as web games using HTML5 export formats.

 ## Assignments
 - Collaborated with others building the 2022 school anniversary website within a timeframe of 1 month.